 (1) Referees or examiners appointed under this section shall serve not more than the following number of consecutive one-year terms:

-(a) In the case of the first initial appointee, three;
+(a) In the case of the first initial appointee, six;

-(b) In the case of the second initial appointee, four;
+(b) In the case of the second initial appointee, seven;

-(c) In the case of the third initial appointee and all successor appointees, five.
+(c) In the case of the third initial appointee and all successor appointees, eight.

 (2) The board may not refuse to reappoint a referee or examiner before the referee or examiner has served the maximum number of terms applicable to the referee or examiner unless the referee or examiner does not seek to serve the maximum number of terms or the board, by a concurrence of a majority of its members, determines there is cause not to reappoint the referee or examiner.